Niko Vance: WWE (2023–present)

 Clinton signed a trainee deal with WWE in late 2022.
 He made his in-ring debut at an NXT live event on May 13, 2023, teaming with Kale Dixon in a losing effort against Boa and Dante Chen.
 He made his televised debut on the September 5, 2024, episode of Main Event under his real name, facing Dante Chen in a losing effort.
 Shortly after, he began appearing on NXT Level Up, debuting on the September 13, 2024, episode against Luca Crusifino.

 On November 12, 2024, Clinton, under the ring name Niko Vance, made his debut on NXT aligning himself with Shawn Spears and Brooks Jensen, establishing himself as a heel in the process.
 Vance would have his first bout in NXT on January 21, 2025, teaming with Jensen to defeat The D'Angelo Family (Luca Crusifino and Channing "Stacks" Lorenzo).
 On the July 22 episode of NXT, The Culling (Spears, Vance, Izzi Dame and Tatum Paxley) defeated NXT Tag Team Champions Hank and Tank (Hank Walker and Tank Ledger), Zaria, and WWE Speed Women's and NXT Women's North American Champion Sol Ruca in an eight-person mixed tag team match in The Culling's first match as a whole stable.

+On the June 23, 2026 episode of NXT, Vance attacked Spears and put him through the announce table as Dame watched, kicking Spears out of the group.

+Independent circuit (2026–present)

+On April 10, 2026, at Reality of Wrestling's The Last Stand Rumble, Vance defeated Danny Limelight to win the ROW Heavweight Championship, the first championship win in his career.
+He later lost the title to Max Castellanos in a fatal four-way match at Summer of Champions XII on August 8.